 Typed push consumers passively receive messages from the channel.
 As events become available the proxy supplier forwards them to the consumer using one of the operations in the mutually agreed upon interface.
 The operation, which was implemented previously, is responsible for processing the event.
+Disconnecting from the event channel

-A client consumer can disconnect from the event channel at any time by invoking disconnect_push_consumer().
+A client consumer can disconnect from the event channel at any time by invoking disconnect\push\consumer().
 This operation terminates the connection between the consumer and its target proxy supplier.
 The typed event channel then releases all resources allocated to support its connection to the consumer and destroys the target proxy supplier.